Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:problem_def} describes the MARL setting and the design objective.
 Section~\ref{sec:background} introduces distributional RL and conservative Q-Learning.
-In section~\ref{sec:proposed}, we present the proposed MA-CQR algorithm.
+In section~\ref{sec:proposed}, we present the proposed MA-CIQR algorithm using independent training, whereas section~\ref{sec:proposed_Cent} presents the proposed MA-CCQR algorithm using centralized training.
 In Section~\ref{sec:results}, we provide numerical experiments on trajectory optimization in UAV networks.
 Section~\ref{sec:conclusions} concludes the paper.